 For the flop-flop rich, fan-in limited Xilinx FPGA architecture, One-Hot Encoding (OHE) is the preferred technique for implementing high-performance state machines.
-OHE is also know as State-per-Bit encoding since it uses one flip-flop per state.
+OHE is also know as state-per-bit encoding, since it uses one flip-flop per state.
 OHE takes advantage of the abundance of flip-flops in Xilinx FPGAs to reduce the levels of logic required to implement a state machine.
 This implementation significantly increases performance over fully encoded state machines, the traditional technique used in PLDs.
 Xilinx ABEL automatically uses OHE on symbolic state machines created in ABEL-HDL for FPGAs.

-- State Machine and Boolean equation entry via Data I/O ABEL language - ABEL Functional Simulator - Xilinx-specific ABEL environment, compiler, and optimizer for FPGAs (XC2000, XC3000, XC4000) and EPLDs (XC7000) - Automatic symbolic One-Hot Encoding or fully encoded state-machine implementation - Ability to integrate ABEL designs with other schematic elements
+- State machine and Boolean equation entry via DATA I/O's ABEL language - ABEL Functional Simulator - Xilinx-specific ABEL environment, compiler, and optimizer for FPGAs - Automatic symbolic One-Hot Encoding or fully encoded state-machine implementation - Ability to integrate ABEL designs with other schematic elements - Software Support and Updates for the first year